-bupropion: The peak plasma concentration of bupropion sustained-release (SR), the twice-daily dosage form, is 85 percent that of the immediate-release (IR) tablets.22 The once-daily extended-release (ER) dosage form of bupropion (Wellbutrin XL) has been demonstrated to be equivalent to bupropion IR in terms of bioavailability and peak plasma concentrations.
-Studies have also shown bioequivalence of bupropion SR and bupropion ER (Wellbutrin XL).23 nefazodone: Food decreases the absorption and bioavailability of nefazodone by 20 percent.
+nefazodone: Food decreases the absorption and bioavailability of nefazodone by 20 percent.
 Liver cirrhosis increases its bioavailability by 25 percent.
-Nefazodone has a nonlinear pharmacokinetic profile due to autoinhibition via CYP450 3A.24 selegiline (Emsam): Transdermal administration of selegiline results in significantly higher exposure to selegiline and lower exposure to its metabolites compared to oral dosing, where extensive first-pass metabolism occurs.25 venlafaxine: The ER dosage form (Effexor XR) has a slower rate of absorption and a lower peak plasma concentration than the IR dosage form (Effexor).
-The extent of absorption of the two dosage forms is equivalent.26
+Nefazodone has a nonlinear pharmacokinetic profile due to autoinhibition via CYP450 3A.52 selegiline (Emsam): Transdermal administration of selegiline results in significantly higher exposure to selegiline and lower exposure to its metabolites compared to oral dosing, where extensive first-pass metabolism occurs.53 venlafaxine: Effexor XR has a slower rate of absorption and a lower peak plasma concentration than the IR dosage form (Effexor).
+The extent of absorption of the two dosage forms is equivalent.54

-Contraindications/Warnings^{27,28,29,30,31}
+Contraindications/Warnings^{55,56,57,58,59,60,61,62,63,64}